Ukraine

 • The Law on Free Legal Aid was amended with the introduction of the SDP to provide access to all primary and secondary State legal services free of charge for all those who apply for statelessness status at any stage in the process.
 The law was amended in May 2022 to provide the right for undocumented people to access State-funded legal aid in specific proceedings relating to the issuance of an identification document.
 In practice, due to the war, the government's free legal aid system has limited capacity to provide such assistance.

 • The applicant has the right to an interview and the SMS may also initiate an interview that is mandatory for the applicant to attend.
-In practice, the interview is conducted in every case, and the SMS may also request additional interviews for clarification.
+In practice, the interview is conducted in every case, and the SMS may also request additional interviews for clarification, including if newly discovered circumstances are established.

 • The SMS is obliged to provide an interpreter in a language the applicant understands if required, as well as free translation at the application stage.
 In practice, there is no free interpretation and translation, and the SMS requires applicants to provide translations certified by the notary of documents issued in foreign languages.
 There is also no specific provision for free interpreting during interviews, which, in practice, are conducted in Ukrainian or Russian.